openwisp/netjsongraph.js/README.md

   The `nodeStyle` property is used to customize the style of the nodes.
 The list of all available style properties can be found in the [Echarts documentation](https://echarts.apache.org/en/option.html#series-scatter.itemStyle).

   The `nodeSize` property is used to customize the size of the nodes.

+  The `clusterConfig` property is used to customize the clusters.
+You can pass any valid [Echarts options](https://echarts.apache.org/en/option.html#series-scatter.data) in `clusterConfig`.
+If you are using GeoJSON data, you can customize the cluster styles by using the CSS class`marker-cluster`.
+You can also use property values when clustering based on data properties as class names.

   `linkConfig` deals with the configuration of the links.
 You can pass any valid [Echarts options](https://echarts.apache.org/en/option.html#series-lines) in `linkConfig`.